Blockchain technology has introduced new methods of thinking about asset security and stores of value. Let’s look at a few instances of what we mean.

-Bitcoin, which runs on blockchain technology, is a secure cryptocurrency that allows users to trade and use it as a method of payment.
-They can also use the crypto for things like gambling on the best crypto casino, for shopping online, or even purchasing groceries.
+Bitcoin, which runs on blockchain technology, is a secure cryptocurrency that allows users to trade and use it as a payment method.
+They can also use the crypto for things like gambling on the best crypto casino, shopping online, or even purchasing groceries.

 Ethereum, the second-biggest blockchain, allows developers to create dApps using smart contracts.
 Its applications include rental agreements, casino games, and many others.